arjunvynipadath/docs/QLOGIC_VNIC_README.txt

 Please refer to the EVIC/VEx documentation for more information on Egress/Ingress port tagging feature and disabling the "Host ignores VLAN" option.

-I) Information about enabling IB Multicast for QLogic VNIC interface
+K) Information about enabling IB Multicast for QLogic VNIC interface

 QLogic VNIC driver has been upgraded to support the IB Multicasting feature of EVIC/VEx.
 This feature enables the QLogic VNIC host driver to support the IP